It's a New Day in Public Health.

 Disaster Preparedness

-The assessment questionnaires were created based on identified environmental and public health issues, which were recognized by various national preparedness resources.
 Using this tool will enable a residential facility to be better prepared and better able to respond in the case of a disaster and be prepared to keep their residents and employees protected.
-This toolkit is not part of any regulatory standard, but is available and encouraged to be used by anyone who may benefit from it use.
+This toolkit is not part of any regulatory standard, but is available and encouraged to be used by anyone who may benefit from its use.

 Connect with DOH